owlgrin/gaurilla-guide/src/articles/how-to-view-edit-delete-a-performa-invoice.md

 ---
-title: How to view, edit and delete a performa invoice
+title: How to view, edit and delete a proforma invoice
-description: To view, edit and delete your already created performa-invoices
+description: To view, edit and delete your already created proforma-invoices
 layout: article
 ---
-These are indeed basic features(or tools) for a performa invoice to be available as an option for managing performa-invoices.
+These are indeed basic features(or tools) for a proforma invoice to be available as an option for managing proforma-invoices.

 1. Login into your Gaurilla account & set the workspace.